International TradeProviding support for existing export businesses through various services

 Company growth in overseas markets will require an increase in market awareness and responsibilities as an exporter.
 Key staff can develop their export skills through a combination of courses designed to raise awareness of key issues, overcome compliance challenges and successfully move goods overseas.
 Formal qualifications available.

 Benefit from customs accreditation and raise your profile as an effective international trader.
 AEO gives you quicker access to simplified customs procedures and in some cases the right to ‘fast-track’ your shipments through customs and security procedures.

-With the planned departure from the EU potentially a few years away, the government has placed exports at the top of the business agenda once again.
+With the planned departure from the EU, the government has placed exports at the top of the business agenda once again.
 In taking a holistic approach, it can focus on improving the overall export performance and perhaps improve the balance of trade.

 With the creation of new government departments, support for exporters has been given fresh impetus and will focus on two key areas: increase the number of exporters, and support existing exporters to maximise opportunities in high growth markets.

 Dorset Chamber will be looking to work very closely with the Department for International Trade, who take on the responsibilities of UK Trade and Investment, the Export Control Organisation and UK Export Finance.
 The British Chambers of Commerce will also play a key role in helping UK businesses maximise overseas opportunities.